Nazish-Khan/Customer-Segmentation/README.md

 2. Apply K-means clustering to segment customers.
 3. Review results and visualizations in the notebook.

-For detailed instructions, see the [notebooks](CustomerSegmentation.ipynb)
+For detailed instructions, see the [notebook](CustomerSegmentation.ipynb)

 ## Contact